Packers, Kaul team up to provide child identification kits - NewsBreak

 Packers, Kaul team up to provide child identification kits

 MADISON, Wis.
-(AP) — Attorney General Josh Kaul announced Monday that he’s partnering with the Green Bay Packers and other groups to provide child identification kits to every Wisconsin student in grades K-12.
+(AP) — Attorney General Josh Kaul is partnering with the Green Bay Packers and other sponsors to provide child identification kits to every Wisconsin student.

-Kaul said the Packers, Alliant Energy, the International Brotherhood of Electrical Workers and the National Child Identification Program will provide 975,000 kits to students.
+Kaul announced Monday he is partnering with the Packers, Alliant Energy, the International Brotherhood of Electrical Workers and the National Child Identification Program to provide 975,000 kits to all students in grades K-12.

 Comments / 0